Chapter 28:

 Akashi muttered, ‘He’s mine.’

-Rin listened to this chorus of tiny, unsolicited testimonials until her expression softened.
+Mutsuki sighed.
+Rin listened patiently to the chorus of tiny, unsolicited testimonials.

 ‘So,’ she murmured after absorbing it all.
 ‘This is your punishment?
 Your new life.’